 On my first day with my new Roomba, I let it run wild through my apartment, and one of the first things it did was roll under our bed and gobble up some extension cords.
 Once I yanked the cables out of the Roomba (no permanent damage was done) and set it on its way again, the robot made a beeline for our closet and began snacking on shoelaces.
 And when I took the Roomba downstairs, it found its way to the entertainment room and had its way with my speaker cables.
 Not good.

 Again, there are plenty of no-cost solutions that could work, such as picking any loose cables off the floor before starting a cleaning cycle, or closing closet doors to keep shoes hidden.
-If your budget allows it, you could also instruct a (pricey) floor-scanning robot vacuum to avoid areas with cords and cables, or use virtual wall accessories to block them off.
+If your budget allows, you could also instruct a (pricey) floor-scanning robot vacuum to avoid areas with cords and cables, or use virtual barrier accessories to block them off.